f5devcentral/f5-automation-labs/docs/intro.rst

 Welcome to F5's Automation, Orchestration and Programmability Training series.
 The intended audience for these labs are Super NetOps and DevOps engineers that would like to leverage the various programmability tools offered by the F5 platform.
-If you require a pre-built lab environment please contact you F5 account team and they can provide access to environments on an as-needed basis.
+If you require a pre-built lab environment please contact your F5 account team and they can provide access to environments on an as-needed basis.

-The content contained here leverages a full DevOps CI/CD pipieline and is sourced from the following GitHub repository:
+The content contained here leverages a full DevOps CI/CD pipeline and is sourced from the following GitHub repository:

 https://github.com/f5devcentral/f5-automation-labs/

 Bugs and Requests for enhancements can be made using by opening an `Issue <https://github.com/f5devcentral/f5-automation-labs/issues>`_ within the repository.